 For specialty pizzas, locally brewed beer and a beloved local vibe.

 Our on-site Guest Experience Coordinator can point you and your pup in the right direction for your next Moab adventure, or help you arrange a guided trip during your stay.

-Every Under Canvas luxury camp is pet-friendly.
+Every Under Canvas resort location is pet-friendly.
 For details on our nightly pet fee and on-site pet policy, please see our FAQ page.